 12. Bethel University

-The online nurse midwifery programs at Bethel University will cover much of the same ground as any other online nurse midwifery programs, but are focused heavily on providing care to underserved communities, including rural and inner city areas.
-Whether or not this is your career plan, being able to work directly in these communities proves to employers that you are not only qualified by your credentials in nurse-midwife practice, but that you have extensive experience with the human element and the compassionate side of nursing, as well.
+The online nurse midwifery programs at Bethel University will cover much of the same ground as any other online nurse-midwifery programs but are focused heavily on providing care to underserved communities, including rural and inner-city areas.
+Whether or not this is your career plan, being able to work directly in these communities proves to employers that your credentials in nurse-midwife practice do not only qualify you but that you have extensive experience with the human element and the compassionate side of nursing, as well.

 Format: Online (with intensives)